skambuilds/PySpark-EMR-FraudDetection/README.md

         region  = "us-east-1"
     }

-From there, we create a module block where the source must be set to the path of the terraform-aws-emr-cluster module which you can find in the **Terraform/code/** directory of this repo.
+From there, we create a module block in order to call the emr module we described previously.
 You have to update this module block with your own AWS parameters.
+The source argument has been set to the path of the emr module code which you can find in the **Terraform/emr-module/** directory of this repo.

     module "emr" {
-      source = "code/"
+      source = ".emr-module/"

       name          = "cluster-name"
       vpc_id        = "vpc-id"
-      release_label = "emr-release-version"
+      release_label = "emr-5.32.0"

       applications = [
         "Hive",